philippinespire/pire_ssl_data_processing/README.md

 column -t -s $'\t' $outFILE | less -S
 ```

-And we can hone in on the high confidence taxonmy calls while removing duplicate taxa for a given library and contig.
+And we can hone in on the high confidence taxonomy calls while removing duplicate taxa for a given library and contig.
 The same prioritization is used as `getBestHits.bash`, this yields just the top hit across all genes on one mtDNA contig.

 ```bash
 SCRIPT=/home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/getBestHitPerContig.bash